MBARI-BOG/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol.md

 ## STANDARD OPERATING PROCEDURE

-In the following SOP, please use the exact names of equipment as noted in the table above.

-Provide a step-by-step description of the protocol.
-The identification of difficult steps in the protocol and the provision of recommendations for the execution of those steps are encouraged.

 ### Preparation

-BEFORE STARTING
+#### BEFORE STARTING
-Disinfect work surfaces with 10% bleach, followed by 70% ethanol, then RNase Away and pipets with RNase Away.
-UV pipets, molecular grade water, and tube racks for 20 minutes prior to starting protocol.
+Disinfect work surfaces with 10% bleach, followed by 70% ethanol, then RNase Away and disinfect micropipettes with RNase Away.
+UV micropipettes, molecular grade water, and tube racks for 20 minutes prior to starting protocol.

 ### PCR